weka/snaptool/README.md

 - Retention rules - each schedule controls the number of snapshot copies to retain.
 - Expired snapshots are automatically deleted as the schedule exceeds the specified retention.
 - Optionally, snapshots can automatically be uploaded to an S3 Object Store, for tiering enabled file systems.
 Snapshots in object stores are also deleted based on the retention rule for a schedule.
+- Optionally, snapshots can be uploaded to a remote S3 Object Store, as a back up.
+When snapshots are deleted locally, these remote snapshot copies are not deleted.
+They are available for restore via the locator ID beyond the life of the original snapshot.
 - Snapshots are created per schedules.
 Uploads to object stores and deletes occur in a background process via a background queue.

 - Note: Configuration files from releases before 1.0.0 are not compatible with 1.0.0 and above.
 They will need to be modified to use the new syntax.